 - 1. Log into your switch management page (see "Access your switch management page" on page 5). - 2.
-Click on Network and click on Static Unicast. - 3.
-Review the settings. - 802.1Q VLAN Enter the VLAN ID where the MAC address will reside.
-Note: By default, all switch ports are part of the default VLAN, VLAN ID 1. - MAC Address Enter the MAC address of the device to add. - Port Member Select the port where the MAC address will reside.
+Click on Network and click on Static Unicast.

+- 802.1Q VLAN Enter the VLAN ID where the MAC address will reside.
+Note: By default, all switch ports are part of the default VLAN, VLAN ID 1. - MAC Address Enter the MAC address of the device to add. - Port Member - Select the port where the MAC address will reside.